Youth for Sustainable Development

 World Commission on Environment and Development 1989

-ECO-UNESCO's Youth for Sustainable Development Programme promotes Education for Sustainable Devlopment (ESD) and Development Education (DE) in the non-formal education sector.
-It involves a variety of different projects to provide support for young people, youth leaders, educators and youth workers interested in sustainability issues.
+ECO-UNESCO's Youth for Sustainable Development Programme; Global Youth Leaders for Change promotes Education for Sustainable Development (ESD) and Development Education (DE) in the non-formal education sector, involving a variety of initiatives to engage and support young people, youth leaders, educators and youth workers interested in sustainability issues.